Neurology - Botox treatment for Chronic Migraine

 • If your migraine does not respond after 2 courses of Botox®, the treatment will be stopped

-• If it is effective, treatment is usually continued for 1 year and then stopped
+• If it is effective, treatment is usually continued for 1 year and then reviewed

 How does Botox® help treat chronic migraine?